REVIEW: PHANTOM THREAD. Cinematic Slow Food Delight

 I’ve been an admirer of Paul Thomas Anderson since I saw Boogie Nights and then – a bit late to the game - I discovered his debut Hard Eight buried deep in a Blockbusters VHS discount bin in the late 90s.
 Back then, where there was no YouTube, podcasts and other diarrhetic-information outlets.
 Magazines, Sundance Film Festival Interviews and radio talks revealed a frenetic, prolific, but also down-to-earth sympatico I could identify with as a young aspiring filmmaker.
 PTA always embodied the ultimate, artsy indie-director with a strong visionary style, always reaching.
 Of course he’s proven a true Evergreen among the rising 90s indie directors of times past.

 “The Master” has become my yearly mandatory canonical viewing.
 At least twice a year I end up watching the film and discover new details, depths and insights with every screening.
 Each time a painful chasm opens itself anew, mirroring my own anxieties over my personal religious commitments and the many dark holes I must navigate through to make it all work inside my limited brain.
 Cognitive gymnastics aside, the paradox of characters, the dual passions that tug and pull each protagonist in opposing directions speaks of the human struggle: to hold on to youthful passions of the past or abandon it all for the pursuit of a dream, often leaving a wake of destruction behind.
 Strong but always flawed men, obsessed and willing to sacrifice everything to reach the summit…the incurable illness of those haunted by dreams and visions of grandeur.
-Whether prophet, oil prospector or fashion designer, the self-absorbed masochists and ego-driven megalomaniacs, all of them are slowly distilled to their dark essence.
-We revel in their gloom, their pain and failures maybe with a pinch of empathy, but mostly a fair amount of disgust.
+Whether prophet, oil prospector or fashion designer, the self-absorbed masochists and ego-driven megalomaniacs, all of them distilled to their dark essence.
+We revel in their gloom, their pain and failures maybe with a pinch of empathy, but mostly with a fair amount of disgust.
 A cautionary tale so inviting that we always have to watch to the end.
 What’s behind it all is revealed to a degree, but more questions seem to surface than answers.

 With Anderson’s eighth and latest film, Phantom Thread, the story may snail along in the pace of Remains of the Day, but it titillates with undeniable tension and suspense.
 Even if boredom or lack of movement ruffles your impatient Magnolia feathers, wanting a storm of frogs to come crashing down to an Amiee Mann track, curiosity will get the best of you due to Daniel Day-Lewis and Vicky Krieps incredible performances, always leaving you wondering and wanting more.
 Paul Thomas Anderson, now more seasoned, grounded and patient it seems, hones in on every minute detail, creating micro movements within a scene and enough room for each character, a delightful sense of freedom close to an improvised stage play.
 As a middle-aged cineast I found this refreshing and its elongated pace reminded me of indie films of celluloid past, in the narrative vein of John Sayles or Hal Hartley.